jefflester/minitrino/readme.md

 Minitrino supports container bootstrap scripts.
 These scripts **do not replace** the entrypoint (or default command) for a given container.
 The script is copied from the Minitrino library to the container, executed, and then removed from the container.
-Containers are restarted after each bootstrap script execution, **so the bootstrap scripts themselves should not restart the container's service**.
+Containers are restarted after each bootstrap script execution.

 If a bootstrap script has already executed in a container *and* the volume associated with the container still exists, Minitrino will not re-execute the